serialport/node-serialport/README.md

 * [Arduino controlling popcorn.js](https://gist.github.com/968773) - Controlling a popcorn.js video with an Arduino kit.
 * [Robotic JavaScript](http://jsconf.eu/2010/speaker/livingroombindmotion_function.html) - The first live presentation of the node-serialport code set as presented at JSConf EU 2010.

+For getting started with node-serialport, we recommend you begin with the following articles:

+* [Arduino Node Security Sensor Hacking](http://nexxylove.tumblr.com/post/20159263403/arduino-node-security-sensor-hacking) - A great all around "how do I use this" article.
+* [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics) - A survey article of why one would want to program robots in JS.
+* [Johnny-Five Getting Started Guide](https://github.com/rwldrn/johnny-five#setup-and-assemble-arduino) - Introduction to using the high level Johnny-Five library (awesome).

 How To Use
 ==========